surajdugg/whatsupdoc/README.md

 # WhatsUpDoc
-Document sign is a lightweight document signing app built with React.js
+WhatsupDoc is a lightweight document signing app built with React.js and Next.js

 ## Installation
 Create a project folder.